line/armeria/site/src/sphinx/advanced-structured-logging.rst

 - when its subtype is ``xml`` or ``json``. e.g. application/xml, application/json.
 - when its subtype ends with ``+xml`` or ``+json``. e.g. application/atom+xml, application/hal+json

-When a request or response has been made with headers, the :api:`ContentPreviewerFactory` set by a user creates a :api:`ContentPreviewer` which produces the preview when a request or response is ended.
+When a request or response begins, the :api:`ContentPreviewerFactory` set by a user creates a :api:`ContentPreviewer` based on HTTP headers to produce the preview when a request or response ends.

-You can use your own :api:`ContentPreviewerFactory` and :api:`ContentPreviewer` and set the factory when configuring :api:`Server`, :api:`VirtualHost`, or :api:`Client`. e.g.
+You can configure :api:`Server`, :api:`VirtualHost`, or :api:`Client` to use your own :api:`ContentPreviewerFactory`
+and :api:`ContentPreviewer`. e.g.

 .. code-block:: java